Five Ways to Make the Most of Your Time at Home

 Set exercise goals

 In the past, we've all used the excuse that we just don't have the time to exercise.
 However, for many of us working from home is a great time to get our bodies moving.
-Spring is here and walking is a great way to stay active and practice social distancing.
+Walking is a great way to stay active and practice social distancing.
 It is also free and just about anyone can do it.
 Try setting a realistic goal like walking thirty minutes a day.
 Studies have shown not only is it great for your physical health, but also your mental health.
 Don't forget things like Yoga, push-ups, squats, flutter kicks, and a whole slew of exercises that can be done at home and for free, no equipment required.

 Simplify your life